Teething Newborns: All You Need to Know

 - Decrease in Appetite – Usually, when babies are in pain, they lose their appetite, especially if it triggers spots that are sore.

-Ways to Relieve Symptoms of Teething
+Ways to Relieve Symptoms for Teething Newborns

 Listed below are a few remedies that you can try to relieve the discomfort of the teething process.
 Experiment with a few of them and see which one works best for your baby.